 .
 Under Part 4, an Environmental Impact Statement (EIS) is required to outline the project activities, any potential environmental impacts, and proposed mitigation measures to manage those impacts.

-The EIS for the Stage 1 SSD application has been lodged with the Department of Planning and Environment and is on public exhibition for 28 days.
+The EIS for the Stage 1 SSD application was lodged with the Department of Planning and Environment in October 2018 and was placed on public exhibition from 1 November to 13 December 2018.
 For more information click here

 The Tweed Valley Hospital project consists of:

 - Delivery of a new major referral hospital to provide the health services required to meet the needs of the growing population of the Tweed-Byron region, in conjunction with the other hospitals and community health centres across the region